willbettelheim342/Rick-and-Morty-Portal-Gun-Updated/README.md

 - X: toggle the map portal gun.
 - Y: cycle map/people targets while using the map portal gun / normal portal gun.
 - Right Trigger: Fire the portal
+- Ensure to clear the text of the code gun to go back to the normal map gun

 ## Menu